Locked Up (TV series): Broadcast

-Season 1 started broadcasting in the United Kingdom on 17 May 2016 on Channel 4's Walter Presents video-on-demand service.
+Season one started broadcasting in the United Kingdom on 17 May 2016 on Channel 4's Walter Presents video-on-demand service.
+It became a flagship series for the platform.
 In 2017, Prime Video acquired the first two seasons for the United States, and in 2018, Hulu acquired the first four seasons for Japan.
 In Greece, the series premiered on 27 November 2018 on ERT.
 Netflix bought the rights for international distribution in 2017.

 The series is also available for a limited amount of time on the online streaming service 'VTMGO' by the Belgian broadcaster VTM.